 То Do this Allow antenna operation to continue; but, disable CCU control.
 Click Stop.
 Antenna operation is not affected; but CCU control is disabled.
-(The button toggles to Run ).
+(The button toggles to Run).
 Re-enable CCU control Click Run Antennas continue operation; but can now be controlled via the CCU.
 (The button toggles to Stop).
-Stop running state of antennas and set antennas to Standby mode.
-Click Stop And Stand.
+Stop running state of antennas and set antennas to Standby mode .
+Click Stop And Stand .
 All antennas stop operating/Tx.
 And their mode set to standby.
 (If the Antenna Mode is set to Stand-by it cannot track any satellite) To Manually re-define the two antennas that will be Active.
 This option is relevant ONLY if ALL antennas are still operational.
 For example, Antennas 1 and 2 are defined as active and antenna 3 is backup; Antenna 2 shows sporadic problems but is still functional.
 We would want to redefine Antenna 2 role as the backup mode (no other operation is needed); the overall system setup and operation criteria has not been modified.
-To change the roles of the antenna, press "Modify" button, then change the roles in opened dialog window.
+To change the roles of the antenna, press on load settings then change the parameters on the left and apply the new settings.
+Stop antenna transmit Future option.
+Click Tx1/2/3 to stop transmission of the corresponding antenna.